torvalds/linux/Documentation/firmware-guide/acpi/gpio-properties.rst

 The GpioIo() resource unfortunately doesn't explicitly provide an initial state of the output pin which driver should use during its initialization.

-Linux tries to use common sense here and derives the state from the bias and polarity settings.
+GNU/Linux tries to use common sense here and derives the state from the bias and polarity settings.
 The table below shows the expectations:

 +-------------+-------------+-----------------------------------------------+